synfinatic/alpacascope/README.md

  1. Run `make help` to get a list of other OS targets you can build.
 Note that GoLang makes cross-compiling easy so no problems building a Windows binary on Linux or MacOS binary on a RaspberryPi. :)

+#### What is the purpose of the --mount-type flag?

+The Celestron Nexstar protocol supports the concept of different tracking modes:
+AltAz, EQ North, EQ South and Off.
+Typically this would be used with a AltAz fork mount which can optionally have a wedge.
+The result is the mount must be told to change it's tracking mode.

+However, Alpaca/ASCOM does not support this- it only allows you to turn on & off tracking.
+Hence, AlpacaScope allows you to specify the mount type at startup, and then when SkySafari/etc queries the current tracking mode it will get the correct answer.